wilko2587/Riley2/PROTOCOL.md

   • `copilot_status.md` — describe steps taken
   • `ROADMAP.ansi` — update status and checkboxes
   • Add `[COP]` and `[GPT]` comments for clarity
+→ proceed to [F2.8.1]

+[F2.8.1] Request human confirmation of changes:
+  • Pause and explicitly ask the human to review and accept all changes
+  • Wait for explicit confirmation before proceeding
+  • Ensure all file edits are properly accepted in the editor
 → proceed to [F2.9]

 [F2.9] Commit and push the code change to the branch *** REQUIRED STEP ***